mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-1.md

 - Yubico Authenticator
 - etc...

 In Part II.
-I'll tell you how can you use these applications or how can you switch to other similar applications so you won't feel youself blocked.
+I'll tell you how can you use these applications or how can you switch to other similar applications so you won't feel yourself blocked.

 Another cool MacBook feature is that if I close it, it goes to sleep.
 If I open it, it wakes up and I can continue my work where I left it off.
 This is the main reason why I love the Mac.
 Linux and *BSD were pretty bad at it and I gave it up after a while.